Professor of Electrical and Computer Engineering

 Dr. Enslin’s research is focused mainly in the area of building a smarter, modern power grid.
 Among others he is evaluating the role and optimization of energy storage technologies in grid modernization.
 Priority is given to technologies and approaches that support large-scale renewable energy integration, improve energy efficiency, stack performance and show positive business cases.
 A stacked-value methodology for integrating and controlling energy storage is developed and evaluated with field trials at utility substations.
 Other research areas include Virtual Power Plants, distributed intelligence for distribution assets and smart power electronic converters.

-Elizabeth Colbert-Busch is the Director of Business Development for Clemson University Office of Economic Development.
-She is responsible for Clemson University Restoration Institute’s (CURI) private-public strategic planning for business and economic development.
+Elizabeth Colbert-Busch is the Executive Director of Corporate Development & Community Affairs for the Clemson University Restoration Institute (CURI), in North Charleston.
+She is responsible for CURI’s private-public strategic planning for business and economic development.
 CURI’s projects and programs, totaling approximately a quarter of a billion dollars, include the U.S. Department of Energy’s $49M grant to build the state-of-the-art SCE&G Energy Innovation Center.

 Colbert-Busch serves on the Charleston Regional Development Alliance Board of Directors, Charleston School of Law Maritime Institute’s board of director, College of Charleston Alumni Advisory Board.
 She is a founding member of the Charleston Women in International Trade, S.C.
 Clean Energy Business Alliance and the Lowcountry STEM Collaborative Planning Group and a member of the Charleston Metro Chamber of Commerce Board of Advisors and the DOE Southeast Regional Wind Resource Center.
 She serves on the S.C.
 Regulatory Task Force Committee for Offshore Wind, the Charleston Regional Development Alliance Stakeholder Committee, the Southern Alliance for Clean Energy Action Fund’s Offshore Wind Awareness and Advocacy team and the College of Charleston’s Intermodal Transportation and Logistics Management Program Advisory Committee.